thomasleplus/java-memory-safety/docs/en/bsides-london-2025/detection.md

 | SpotBugs   | &#x1F6A7;    | &#x1F6A7;      |
 | Scorecard  | &#x1F6A7;    | &#x1F6A7;      |

-Note: If no SAST, you should.
-Go over list.
+Note: Static Application Security Testing.
+If no SAST, you should.
+[Go over list.]
 Commercial scanner are similar.
 SpotBugs and Veracode scan bytecode so with those you could scan third-party software or libraries...
 Request it or write your own.
 Even a simple `grep` of your code could do it.
 No excuse for not checking.